DmitriyZhevnov/library/README.md

 ============================================================
 If you enter in URL invalid Id, for example:
 	http://localhost:8080/api/books/2gd
-...you will see Error message : sdfsdfsf
+...you will see Error message
 ============================================================

 For filter by price: